kitnil/awesome/README.md

 - [django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) - A configurable set of panels that display various debug information about the current request/response.
 - [django-ajax](https://github.com/joestump/django-ajax) - A simple framework for creating AJAX endpoints in Django.
 - [django-ajax](https://github.com/yceruto/django-ajax) - Fast and easy AJAX libraries for django applications.
 Contains ajax decorator, ajax middleware, shortcuts and more.
-- [dj-static](https://github.com/kennethreitz/dj-static) - Serve production static files with Django.
+- [dj-static](https://github.com/heroku-python/dj-static) - Serve production static files with Django.
 - [python-livereload](https://github.com/lepture/python-livereload) - livereload server in python
 - [django-extensions](https://github.com/django-extensions/django-extensions) - This is a repository for collecting global custom management extensions for the Django Framework.
 - [requests](https://github.com/requests/requests) - Python HTTP Requests for Humans™ ✨🍰✨
 - [django](https://github.com/django/django) - The Web framework for perfectionists with deadlines.
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 - [youtube-dl](https://github.com/rg3/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites
 - [mezzanine](https://github.com/stephenmcd/mezzanine) - CMS framework for Django
 - [source-code-pro](https://github.com/adobe-fonts/source-code-pro) - Monospaced font family for user interface and coding environments